almatsy159/almatsy159/README.md

 # Welcome to my github
 ## About the autor:
   Hey , i'm Gaëtan Lecomte !
-  I am actually
+To see the details of each repositories see the next About "About Repos I am actually

   ### updating my github with programs i writed earlier in my journey.